ayush1920/Multcloud_remote_upload/Mulcloud API v4.5.5/readme.md

 ![clear_all example](../images/clear_all_old.png)

 <br>*Currently the script uses text file to store data.
-For a more rhobust scrpit use the new version.*
+For a more robust scrpit use the new version.*

 *Multcloud images and graphics used in the used in the repo belong to their respective owners.*